European History - From Prehistory To 19TH Century

 The High Middle Ages is the period

-of 11th, 12th and 13th centuries.
+of the 11th, 12th and 13th centuries.
 In 1054 AD,

-Scandinavia had settled in France, Britain, Ireland and other adjacent areas while
+Scandinavia had settled in France, Britain, Ireland, and other adjacent areas while

 in their Scandinavian homeland, Norse Christian Kingdoms were established.